|

 Boston Latin School Site & Benjamin Franklin Statue

 Boston Latin School, founded on April 23, 1635, is the oldest public school in America.
 It offered free education to boys – rich or poor – while girls attended private schools at home.
 A mosaic and a statue of former student Benjamin Franklin currently mark the location of the original schoolhouse.
 He attended classes there not long before he dropped out of school entirely.
 It’s now a Ruth Chris Steak House.
-The Boston Latin School was attended by Benjamin Franklin, Samuel Adams, and John Hancock.
+The Boston Latin School had some interesting alumni including Benjamin Franklin, Samuel Adams, and John Hancock.

 Old Corner Bookstore